HP Inc.: History

+In March 2015, HP announced that Bang & Olufsen would become the company's new premium audio partner for its computers and other devices.
+This replaced the partnership with Beats Electronics that ended upon being acquired by Apple Inc. in 2014.

+On November 1, 2015, Hewlett-Packard was split into two companies.
+Its personal computer and printer businesses became HP Inc., while its enterprise business became Hewlett Packard Enterprise.
+The split was structured so that Hewlett-Packard changed its name to HP Inc. and spun off Hewlett Packard Enterprise as a new publicly traded company.
+HP Inc. retains Hewlett-Packard's pre-2015 stock price history and its former stock ticker symbol, HPQ, while Hewlett Packard Enterprise trades under its own symbol, HPE.

 As HP Inc.

 In May 2016, HP introduced a new PC gaming sub-brand known as Omen (reusing trademarks associated with VoodooPC), including gaming laptops and desktops (with the latter offering options such as CPU water cooling and Nvidia's GTX 1080 graphics, and promoted as VR-ready), and other accessories (such as monitors) designed to cater to the market.
+Between May and August of that year, certain assets were sold to OpenText, including TeamSite and Exstream.

 In November 2017, HP acquired Samsung Electronics' printer division for $1.05 billion.

 In February 2021, HP announced its acquisition of Kingston's gaming division HyperX for $425 million.
 The deal only includes computer peripherals branded as HyperX, not memory or storage.
 The sale was completed in June 2021.

 In February 2022, HP announced it had acquired the Edinburgh-based packaging development company, Choose Packaging, in an effort to strengthen its capabilities in the sustainable packaging vertical.

 In March 2022, HP announced the acquisition of the California-headquartered communications software and hardware provider Poly Inc. in an all-cash transaction.
 HP said the cash amount agreed was $40 per share, which implied a total enterprise value of $3.3bn, inclusive Poly's net debts.

+In May 2024, HP announced its intentions on restructuring their lineup of consumer PCs in preparation for the next generation of computers with artificial intelligence, stating that most of its PC models (except Omen) would adopt a new branding nomenclature under the new Omni brand, which consisted of the OmniBook (a revival of an old brand that was defunct in 2002 after acquiring Compaq that year), OmniStudio and OmniDesk models.
+The new Omni brand of computers featured AI-powered hardware and software, and currently coexists with HP's other existing, non-AI products as of 2025, some of which are still being offered to this day.